 The Oviatt Library has embarked on a number of initiatives that are changing the face of our facility and our services.
 Perhaps our most ambitious endeavor is the new Learning Commons which finished construction in late summer 2013.
 The Learning Commons, which extends throughout the core of the 1st floor of the Oviatt, integrates the new skillsets of librarians with 21st century technologies; provides students with ergonomic, portable, and flexible furniture; creates a light and open space; is food friendly; and facilitates a teaching and learning dynamic.
 I have high hopes for the Learning Commons as a new pedagogical and technological model for the 21st century academic library.

 I welcome you to the Oviatt Library.
-During this growth period there may be “hard hat” areas where patron traffic will be restricted, but the Library will continue to offer the excellent services and resources students, faculty and staff rely on.
+During our continued growth period, there may be “hard hat” areas where patron traffic will be restricted, but the Library will continue to offer the excellent services and resources students, faculty and staff rely on.
 I will be updating you regularly on our progress, and hope to hear feedback from you on how we’re meeting your expectations.
 Whether you need to perform research in one of our many databases, watch a video, work with primary source materials, or simply need a quiet place to study, I hope you will find what you need in the Oviatt Library.

 Mark Stover, Ph.D.